-211 Wesleyan Singers (1) A\
+211 Virginia Wesleyan Chorale (1) A\

-A small performance ensemble that offers a unique opportunity for advanced students to explore singing on a higher level than is possible in a larger group of non-auditioned singers.
-Study and performance of appropriate literature for a small group allows the art of choral singing to be more fully realized.
-Within the ensemble, duets, trios, quartets, etc. may be formed according to talent and interest.
+A small performance ensemble that offers an opportunity for students to explore singing on a higher level than is possible in a larger group of nonauditioned singers.
 An audition is required.
-Prerequisite: membership in College Choir.
+Corequisite: membership in Wesleyan Singers.
+Prerequisite: Instructor consent required.
 Offered each semester. \Four semester hours must be completed to fulfill the general studies requirement.